Cheap Car Insurance for 60-Year-Olds

 From a financial perspective, your 60s can be a time of great flux.
-Lots of people retire, sell their homes, buy a boat or RV to travel, and start to get those coveted retiree car insurance discounts.
+Lots of people retire, sell their homes, buy a boat or RV to travel and start to get those coveted retiree car insurance discounts.
 All of which have major insurance implications.
-On average, drivers in their 60s pay $1,325 for car insurance annually or about $662 for a standard 6-month policy.
-While this is still less than the average driver, let's outline some cost-cutting solutions for driving in your 60s.
+On average, drivers in their 60s pay $1,571 for car insurance annually or about $131 per month.
+While this is still less than the average driver, let's outline some cost-cutting solutions (including collecting quotes from multiple companies) for driving in your 60s.

 Because 60-year-olds are seen as responsible drivers, they pass less than the average driver in the US for car insurance.
-They are typically married, homeowners, and have good driving experience.
-All of these rating factors are viewed positively to an insurance company.
-On average, this age group pays $683 less per year than the average American.
+They are typically married, homeowners and have good driving experience.
+All of these rating factors are viewed positively by an insurance company.
+On average, this age group pays $224 less per year than the average American.

-USAA's $436 is over $200 less than the group average for car insurance.
+We found that USAA costs much less than the group average for car insurance.
 Still, not everyone will qualify for this company.
-Nationwide, while $84 more per 6-month policy period than USAA, does not have as many membership requirements.
-If you're interested in a quote from either of these companies, enter your zipcode below to get started!
+Nationwide came in as second-cheapest for drivers in their 60s and does not have as many membership requirements.
+If you're interested in a personalized quote, enter your ZIP code below to get started!

 Lots of retirees trade the office and home life for the open road, which is best paired with a recreational vehicle, or RV.
 Owning an RV is a whole new beast of insurance which you can usually still get from most insurance companies.
 They will refer to it as a "specialty line policy."
 Your RV insurance will have certain elements of your car insurance as well as your homeowners insurance would have.
 Plus, if you keep your car and insure your RV through the same company, you’re likely qualified for a multi-policy discount.
 Learn more about RV insurance.

 Quick tip: The average cost to insure a motorized RV is between $500 and $600, or $200 to $300 for a nonmotorized trailer.